 WT#1: Ensure that updated registration procedures for DualSteer devices are secured.

-WT#2: Study the security aspects of the new enhanced architecture supporting traffic steering, switching and splitting (ATSSS) between 3GPP access and “non-3GPP access without 5G NAS”.
+WT#2: Study the security aspects of a simplified ATSSS architecture over non-3GPP access, in particular:

+WT#2.1: whether to keep NAS security context on non-3GPP access.

+WT#2.2: whether to keep IPsec on user plane and/or control plane of non-3GPP access.

-WT#3: Study the security considerations to be made in the 5G security architecture due to the potential adoption of MPQUIC for all types of traffic in 5GS in the context of the ATSSS feature.
+WT#2.3: whether new security mechanisms are to be considered in UE procedures such as the registration and connectivity to the 5G system in the context of ATSSS between 3GPP access and non-3GPP access without 5G NAS.

 Any other potential security issue coming from SA2 study (TR 23.700-54) should be considered in this SID.

 TU estimates and dependencies